 Each case of alcoholic neuropathy is different and may require targeted treatments based on the patient’s medical needs.

-The medical complications of alcohol abuse can be stressful to manage alone.
-For more information about alcohol abuse and alcohol treatment options, contact one of our treatment specialists today.
+The medical complications of alcohol use can be stressful to manage alone.
+For more information about alcohol use and alcohol treatment options, contact one of our treatment specialists today.